-1. If you have a fever, stay home.
+1. If you have any of the symptoms of coronavirus, especially fever, cough, or shortness of breath, stay home.

 2. Vomiting and diarrhea are a no-go.

-“If you have active vomiting or diarrhea, never go to work,” says Hommema.
+“If you are vomiting or have diarrhea, never go to work,” says Hommema.
 “Drink plenty of fluids, stick to bland foods that don’t stress your digestive system and get plenty of rest.”

 3. Depending on the disease, give treatments time to work.

-“Illnesses like strep throat are highly contagious.
-Your doctor will recommend you take 24 hours away from work to give your antibiotics time to take effect,” says Hommema.
+“Illnesses such as strep throat are highly contagious.
+Your doctor will recommend you take at least 24 hours away from work to give your antibiotics time to take effect,” says Hommema.
 “Plus, some diseases like chicken pox, measles, whooping cough and the mumps are on the rise because of lower vaccination rates.
 If you have any of these, there are fairly strict guidelines for when you can return to work.
-It’s best to talk it through with your doctor and your boss.”
+It’s best to talk it through with your doctor and your employer.”

 4. Wear a mask and wash your hands.

-“Viral illnesses are spread through coughing and sneezing.
-If all you have is a cold, but you’re still experiencing those symptoms, consider wearing a mask at work.
-You can even wear one as a precaution if you’re not sick but working with people who are,” says Hommema.
+“Viral illnesses are spread through droplets produced by coughing and sneezing.
+If all you have is a cold, and not influenza or COVID-19, and feel ok to work, but are coughing and sneezing, please wear a mask at work,” says Hommema.
 “And always remember to frequently wash your hands.
 Good hand hygiene is one of the best ways to prevent the spread of infection.”

 5. Clean your workspace.